nasa-jpl/ION-DTN/gh-pages/docs/ION-Design-and-API-Overview.md

 **Efficient Resource Utilization**: ION is optimized for environments with limited memory, storage, and processing resources.
 It avoids duplicate data copies during multi-stage processing by utilizing Zero-Copy Objects (ZCO) in shared-memory for fast hand-off between modules.
 This method, while more complex, ensures rapid data handling.
 Additionally, BP and CLA services operate as background daemons to minimize competition with critical spacecraft functions during nominal, high-stress operation and off-nominal events.

 **Independence from Native IP Socket Support**: ION employs software abstraction to decouple socket-based programming from its core functionalities.
-This allows ION to interface the Bundle Protocol and CLAs with various underlying communication systems, such as CCSDS space links or radio communications systems or customized processing chains that are not IP-based.
+This allows ION to interface the Bundle Protocol and CLAs with various underlying communication systems, such as CCSDS space links or, radio communications systems, or customized processing chains that are not IP-based.

-**Portability and Minimal Footprint for Static Linking**: ION prioritizes portability and minimal resource footprint by building its own function libraries.
-This approach supports static linking through the ION-core package for specific set of modules and reduces dependency on external libraries, thereby mitigating the risk of interference from unexercised or non-required code that cannot be removed from the libraries.
-This design also avoids potential compatibility issues between the target system’s build environment and those of externally-sourced libraries.
+**Portability and Minimal Footprint for Static Linking**: ION prioritizes portability and minimal resource footprint by building its function libraries.
+This approach supports static linking through the ION-core package for a specific set of modules.
+It reduces dependency on external libraries, thereby mitigating the risk of interference from unexercised or non-required code that cannot be removed from the libraries.
+This design also avoids potential compatibility issues between the target system’s build environment and those of externally sourced libraries.

 ## ION Modules

-In the [BP Service API document](./BP-Service-API.md) we shown the default installation location of various libraries and daemons.
-Interactions with these daemons relies on the use of various ION APIs available in the libraries.
+The [BP Service API document](./BP-Service-API.md) shows the default installation location of various libraries and daemons.
+Interactions with these daemons rely on various ION APIs available in the libraries.
 The following diagram shows ION's modular architecture:

 ![ION Modules](images/ION-Design-and-API-Overview/ion-modules.png)

-ION provides four application-layer services that utilizes the underlying DTN protocols.
+ION provides four application-layer services that utilize the underlying DTN protocols.
 These services are:

 1. **AMS**: Asynchronous Message Service
 2. **DTPC**: Delay-Tolerant Payload Conditioning
 3. **CFDP**: CCSDS File Delivery Protocol
 4. **BSS**: Bundle Streaming Service

-ION provides BP services based on Bundle Protocol v6 and Bundle Protocol v7, BPSec (Bundle Protocol Security), and the Interplanetary Internet (IPN) naming scheme, etc. In addition, it offers several standardized convergence layer adaptors, namely:
+ION provides BP services based on Bundle Protocol v6 and Bundle Protocol v7, BPSec (Bundle Protocol Security), and the Interplanetary Internet (IPN) naming scheme.
+In addition, it offers several standardized convergence layer adaptors, namely:

 1. LTP: Licklider Transmission Protocol
 2. TCPCL: TCP Convergence Layer